PE-Susheel-Bhatt/TerraformScripts/Windows VMSS Deployment/README.md

 ### **Explanation**

 This code is parameterized and we are using different modules for every Azure Resource.
 This allows us to manage our code along with enabling the reusability.
-The parent directory **Linux Virtual Machine Deployment** contains two subfolders :
+The parent directory **Virtual Machine Scale Set Deployment** contains two subfolders :

 1. terraform-modules
      * This directory contains all the modules.